Kel Carruthers

-Kelvin Carruthers (born 3 January 1938) is an Australian former world champion Grand Prix motorcycle road racer and racing team manager.
+Kelvin Carruthers (born 3 January 1938) is an Australian former professional Motorcycle racer and racing team manager.
+He competed in the FIM Grand Prix motorcycle racing world championships from 1966 to 1970, and in AMA road racing competitions from 1971 to 1973.
+Carruthers is prominent for winning the 1969 250cc World Championship.
 After his motorcycle riding career, he became race team manager for world championship winning riders Kenny Roberts and Eddie Lawson.

 Motorcycle racing career

 Carruthers, as the son of a motorcycle shop owner, learned how to work on bikes from a young age, started riding at 10, and entered his first race at 12.
 By the early 1960s he had won the Australian 125 cc, 250 cc, 350 cc and 500 cc National Championships.